defineEditor/js-stream-dataset-json/README.md

 #### Additional Options
 - `isNdJson` (boolean, optional): Specifies if the file is in NDJSON format.
 If not provided, it will be detected from the file extension.
 - `encoding` (BufferEncoding, optional): Specifies the encoding of the file.
 Defaults to 'utf8'.
+- `isCompressed` (boolean, optional): Specifies if the file is in compressed Dataset-JSON format.
+If not provided, it will be detected from file extension 'dsjc'.

 #### Possible Encodings
 - 'ascii'